samux87/Image_Classifier/README.md

 In this project, i first develop code for an image classifier built with PyTorch, then i converted it into a command line application.

+## Jupyter Notebook

+For a first look of the Jupyter Notebook, i suggest to use [nbviewer](https://nbviewer.jupyter.org/github/samux87/Image_Classifier/blob/master/Image%20Classifier%20Project.ipynb)

+Otherwise, you can open it in [pdf](https://github.com/samux87/Image_Classifier/blob/master/Image%20Classifier%20Project.pdf) format.

 ## Authors

 * **Samuele Buosi**